 How to make chia seed jam

 Chia seed jam is popular mostly because it truly only uses 2 ingredients – fruit and chia seeds.
 Here’s how to turn the superfood into jam for your oatmeal thumbprint cookies.

 - Cook down about 2 cups of fruit.
-I used frozen strawberries.
-Once they were defrosted and soft, I mashed them up and cooked until they started to become syrupy.
-You still want the liquid, but not
+Once they are defrosted and soft, mash them up and cook until they started to become syrupy.

 - Remove from the heat.